 Would you visit this great European island?

-9. Dorset Jurassic Coast
+20. Dorset Jurassic Coast

+Best south coast holiday destinations?
 South East England is one of the most visited regions of the United Kingdom – and there is a reason.
 This southern region is simply stunning!

 Dorset is one of the most beautiful counties in England.
 Located along the southern coast of England it has miles of beaches to explore.
 If you head a little inland from the coast, you will find acres of unspoilt countryside.

-Dorset has a lot to offer any visitors.
-There are exciting and exhilarating family attractions like Monkey World, Adventure Wonderland and Lemur Landing.
 If you are looking for a slower pace, then you could explore the castles and stately homes and gardens that litter the county instead.
 If you want something a little more mentally engaging, then you can try one of the many museums where you can get your chance to board the Concorde or even see Tutankhamun’s tomb.

-10. Exmoor National Park
+22. Exmoor National Park

+Need ideas for beautiful places to visit south west England?
 This is one of the best places to visit on the South coast of England!